Jgriff1995/TechnicalQuestions/README.md

 ## ☕ **runJava.sh/createJavaProject.sh** - Bash Scripts to create,compile, and run Java programs

-runJava.sh:
+**runJava.sh:**

-This script automates the process of compiling and running Java programs.
+ - This script automates the process of compiling and running Java programs.
 It handles packages and works from any directory.
 By default, the script is stored in a `runJava.txt` file.
-Simply change the file extension from `.txt` to `.sh` to use it.
+Simply change the file      extension from `.txt` to `.sh` to turn it into a bash script file.
 The script can be run either globally or from the root folder.

-createJavaProject.sh
+**createJavaProject.sh**
-This Bash script (createJavaProject.sh) automates the creation of new Java projects for solving technical questions.
-It sets up a folder, generates a Java file with a template, and creates an empty expectedOutput.txt file.
+- This Bash script (createJavaProject.sh) automates the creation of new Java projects for solving technical questions.
+It handles folder creation, Java file generation, and expected output file setup.
+By default, the script is stored in a `createJavaProject.txt` file.
+Simply change the file extension from `.txt` to `.sh` to turn it into a bash script file.
+The script is designed to work on Windows systems using Git Bash or WSL.

-Both scripts were tailored to a windows computer, make whatever changes necessary for them to suit your needs.
+- Both scripts were tailored to a windows computer, make whatever changes necessary for them to suit your needs.
 Do not copy verbatim, they will not run.

 ---